yvvki/bunup/docs/docs/guide/typescript-declarations.md

 }
 ```

-Enabling `isolatedDeclarations` enforces strict discipline in your type exports—only well-defined, explicit types reach your public API.
+Bunup leverages TypeScript’s new modern [isolatedDeclarations](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-5-5.html#isolated-declarations) feature to generate declaration files.
+This approach enforces strict discipline in your type exports—only well-defined, explicit types reach your public API.
 You get bulletproof type safety, fast declarations, and clear interfaces your users will love.
 It’s like a TypeScript guardian angel for your library’s public surface!

 ## Basic